mariusclassen/spiral_dynamics/index.md

 5. Adjust your work to the music in terms of rhythm and volume

 ## Conclusion
-The last iteration shows the best results.
+The last iteration showed the best results.
 Above all point two and point three are decisive for this.
-The whole process shows how important it is to develop accurate formulations to produce similar results but do not look too arbitrary.
+The whole process shows how important it is to develop accurate instructions to produce similar results but do not look too arbitrary.

 ## License (MIT)